Coming from Producer-Director Arnold Leibovit, producer of The Puppetoon Movie ~ Volume 1 (2015),

 Cost of Rights, Digital Restoration - The more money we raise,

-preservation, restoration, color correction, authoring, mastering, packaging takes place with an estimated cost of around $25,000.
+preservation, restoration, color correction, authoring, mastering and packaging takes place, with an estimated cost of around $25,000.

 Mastering Costs - Each film will be newly transferred

-in 2K HD from the original 35mm Nitrate IB Technicolor or similar quality print derived from eye-popping 3 Strip Technicolor
+in 2K HD from the original 35mm Nitrate IB Technicolor (or similar quality) print derived from eye-popping Three-Strip Technicolor

 successive negatives.
 Once the films are scanned & digitized, separate soundtracks are put in sync with picture, then

 each print undergoes a thorough mastering process, which includes scene-by-scene color correction (to balance the brightness